yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

 the derivative of the argument $$p\,x - f(x)$$ and setting it to zero, which gives $$p = f'(x)$$ as before.

-It turns out the definition changes if the function is concave down to $$g(p) =
+> For a concave down function, the definition changes to $$g(p) = \min_x \{p\,x - f(x)\}$$.

-\min_x \{p\,x - f(x)\}$$.
+Now let's have some fun.

 ## Visual examples and curves which get us in trouble

-Let's have some fun: I've worked out the Legendre transform in some common cases to give you a sense of how it behaves.
+I've worked out the Legendre transform in some common cases to give you a sense of how it behaves.
 Taking a function and translating the curve upwards shifts the Legendre transform downwards an equal amount:

 ![](/images/legendre/translate-up.png)